 Downtown businesses are able to purchase validation stickers for the garages and parking tokens for the meters at a discount of 50%.
-To assist downtown businesses in purchasing tokens to provide to their customers, the RDPBIA has provided an additional discount, reducing the cost of tokens to \$25 for 100 since 2008.
-Usage of the program has increased steadily since its introduction and the RDPBIA doubled its financial support of the program for the current fiscal year.
-The RDPBIA plans to continue this discount in 2012.
+To assist downtown businesses in purchasing tokens to provide to their customers, the RDPBIA provides an additional discount, reducing the cost of tokens to \$25 for 100.
+Usage of the program has increased steadily since its introduction in 2008 and the RDPBIA continued its financial support of the program for the current fiscal year.
+The RDPBIA plans to continue this discount in 2013.

-To assist visitors in finding their way around downtown, the RDPBIA has produced a map of downtown with specific destinations as well as shops and restaurants identified by address.
-A copy of the map is located in the Jury Room, the Marriott Riverside and Riverside Convention Center.
+To assist visitors in finding their way around downtown, the RDPBIA produced a map of downtown with specific destinations as well as shops and restaurants identified by address and located copies in the Jury Room, the Marriott Riverside and Riverside Convention Center.
 The map was used as the basis for the map produced by the City of Riverside for map kiosks located on Main Street.
-The RDPBIA stocks the map kiosks on behalf of the City of Riverside.
+The RDPBIA has taken on responsibility for reprinting the maps and stocking the kiosks.